fuzziqersoftware/resource_dasm/README.md

 ### hypercard_dasm

 hypercard_dasm decodes HyperCard stacks, producing text files with the metadata and scripts for the stack and each background, card, and part (button or field).
-It also draws images of the parts layout for each background and card, primarily to aid in digital spelunking of some early Cyan games (e.g. Cosmic Osmo, The Manhole) that use lots of invisible buttons.
+It also draws images of the cards with overlays showing where all the buttons and fields are, primarily to aid in digital spelunking of some early Cyan games (e.g. Cosmic Osmo, The Manhole) that use lots of invisible buttons.
+Run hypercard_dasm with no arguments for usage information.

 ### infotron_render